-- Homestays on multiple day treks (e.g. Kalaw – Inle lake).
+- Homestays on multiple day treks (e.g. Kalaw – Inle lake) are allowed.

 Note: Having a local SIM card with data is absolutely necessary.
-Traveling without the internet would take way longer.
+Travel without the internet would take way longer.

 You’ll be amazed by the differences among various type of buses you meet in Myanmar.
 We had a chance to take smelly cargo bus (1/3 for passengers and the rest for load) and on the other side, we ride also by 5-star bus with huge business class seats, food, blankets, headphones and drinks on board.

-If you are traveling long distances, we recommend taking air-con buses.
+- We recommend taking air-con buses for long distance rides.
 It’s definitely worth the comfort.

-Dress warmly!
-The temperature in the bus is usually much lower than outside, so you can get easily sick.
-So please, take a jacket and long sleeves with you inside the bus.
+- Dress warmly!
+The temperature inside the bus is usually much lower than outside, so you can get easily sick.

 Be prepared for:

-- Extraordinary “toilet” stops – especially in remote areas, while there is no restaurant or shop, the bus stops at the edge of the road.
-Woman go to one side of the bus and men go to the other side.
-To be honest, we were slightly surprised at the beginning.
+- Extraordinary “toilet” stops – especially in remote areas, the bus stops at the edge of the road.
+Women go to one side of the bus and men go to the other side.

 - Long breaks/pauses – When the bus stops, it’s usually long.
 Often an hour-long lunch/dinner break.